-However, Jeep Cherokees are bigger, and I know one woman lived in her Cherokee for years in Los Angeles.
+However, Jeep Cherokees are bigger, and I know one woman who lived in her Cherokee for years in Los Angeles.

-The main benefit of a Jeep is its ability to really get off-the-beaten-path to remote, beautiful campsites far from other people.
+The main benefit of a Jeep is its ability to really get off the beaten path to remote, beautiful campsites far from other people.
 A Jeep Wrangler camper is almost like backpacking, but on wheels!

 Want to know what its like living in a Jeep camper?
 Man Living in Jeep Camper Hopes to Inspire

 If you’re ready to go a bit bigger, a Ford Transit is a popular option among people living in their vehicles.
-Plus, Ford Transit came out with its first AWD van in 2020, competition for the Mercedes Sprinter 4×4.
+Plus, Ford Transit came out with its first AWD van in 2020, in competition for the Mercedes Sprinter 4×4.

 The Ford Transit is much more affordable than a Sprinter and doesn’t need to go to a special dealership for repairs.